 The course covers current topics in the field such as clinical laboratory testing within the context of the current health care delivery system, the influence of other aspects of society, accreditation of laboratories, financial management, information systems management, management of the quality of clinical laboratory testing, leadership and communication skills, and ethics in the clinical laboratory testing environment.
-The emphasis of the course is on the knowledge, skill, and attitudes needed to work successfully in a health care setting at the entry?level and bevond.
+The emphasis of the course is on the knowledge, skill, and attitudes needed to work successfully in a health care setting at the entry?level and beyond.

-BIOM 540 Res.
+Res.
 Methods in Biom.
-Sciences Credit Hours: 3
+Sciences